PLC-Programmer/Python/systems,filters_and_feedback-controls/PID-control/readme.md

 Mr Åström apparently also pulls out another "trick" out of his hat: the I-term (integration term) is only calculated **after** the new value of the controller output u[k]!
 I changed that to see if I break things.
 I broke things.

+Beside this, it's clear that the "Karl Johan Åström"-implementation of a PID controller is a rougher approximation of the continuous, real, textbook-PID controller.
+It's explained in his paper for example for the D-term from equation (6.16.) onwards.

+What I've learned so far is that with **discretizations** of principially analog systems **details** matter a lot.

 \
 So, I took the "van de Logt"-algorithm and manually tuned it so that it approximately matches the step response curve of the "Karl Johan Åström"-algorithm: